 Since 1971, Western Nevada College has helped students prepare for careers, earn a college degree, and get started on the road to success.
 WNC offers high quality and affordable college education, in a caring environment that respects the individual.
 WNC offers several associate degree and certificate programs as well as a bachelor of applied science in construction management.
 The main campus is in Carson City but WNC reaches out to everyone with campuses also in Fallon, and Douglas/Minden, as well as learning centers in Fernley and Yerington.
 Together with their online course offerings, WNC serves over 5000 students.

-Nevada has one state college and two universities.
-Four-year institutions usually offer two years of general education in core courses such as English, Math and Science, after which students spend the next two years specializing in courses related to a major field of study.
+Nevada has one state university and two research universities.
+Four-year institutions usually offer two years of general education in core courses such as English, math, and science, after which students spend the next two years specializing in courses related to a major field of study.
 You can always begin your college program at a community college and transfer to a four year program!

 Phone: (702) 992-2000

-Nevada State College is a comprehensive college with a commitment to educating students for success in the real world.
+Effective July 1, 2023, Nevada State College became Nevada State University!
+Nevada State is a comprehensive college with a commitment to educating students for success in the real world.
 At NSC, you’ll build a career, not just a job—and you’ll prepare to take charge of your future.
 Nevada State College was founded in 2002 and since that time has grown to over more than 3500 students.
 The College’s main campus is located in Henderson, Nevada, just 15 miles from the world-famous Las Vegas Strip.
 NSC offers more than 35 majors and minors leading to the bachelor’s degree.

 University Of Nevada, Las Vegas